Tell me if I’m being patronising.

-But it did move the conversation on to their situation, and before I had thought it through properly, I said something like this: “Look at it this way: you’re four your men who ought to be working.
+But it did move the conversation on to their situation, and before I had thought it through properly, I said something like this: “Look at it this way: you’re four young men who ought to be working.
 Working gives you self-respect.
 Working gives you a reason to get up in the morning.
 Your problem is that nobody wants to give you a job.

 “But that doesn’t prevent you from working.
 Even if you don’t get paid, having to get up in the morning and go to work – relaxing at the end of the day after a job well done – that’s a good feeling for a young man to have.